angular-material-extensions/faq/README.md

 Do you have any question or suggestion ?
 Please do not hesitate to contact us!
 Alternatively, provide a PR | open an appropriate issue [here](https://github.com/angular-material-extensions/faq/issues)

-If did you like this project, support [angular-material-extensions](https://github.com/angular-material-extensions) by starring :star: and sharing it :loudspeaker:
+If you like this project, support [angular-material-extensions](https://github.com/angular-material-extensions) by starring :star: and sharing it :loudspeaker:

 ## Table of Contents